Aryna Sabalenka: 2022: US Open semifinal

-At the San Diego Open, Sabalenka defeated Sloane Stephens in three sets before losing to Donna Vekić in the quarterfinals.
-In receipt of a first-round bye in Guadalajara, she lost to Liudmila Samsonova in the second round.
-However, she managed to qualify for the WTA Finals for a second straight year.
-There, she reached the final, defeating world No. 3 Jessica Pegula and No. 2 Ons Jabeur in the round-robin stage, and No. 1 Iga Świątek in the semifinals, but lost to Caroline Garcia in straight sets.
+At the San Diego Open, Sabalenka defeated wildcard entrant Sloane Stephens before losing to qualifier Donna Vekić.
+At the Guadalajara Open, she lost her opening match against Liudmila Samsonova.

+Sabalenka qualified for the WTA Finals for a second straight year.
+She defeated world No. 2 Ons Jabeur and No. 3 Jessica Pegula in the round-robin stage, and No. 1 Iga Świątek in the semifinals.
 She became the fourth woman to defeat the top 3 players at the same tournament, joining Steffi Graf (1999 French Open), Serena Williams (2002 Miami Open), and Venus Williams (2008 WTA Finals).
+She lost her group match against Maria Sakkari and lost in the final to Caroline Garcia in straight sets.